 Micro-Lesions in the Mouth

-Even in seemingly low-risk sports, children may engage in habits that put their teeth at risk.
-How many times have we seen them open a snack with their teeth because their hands were busy or sweaty?
-This can create tiny injuries, which over time may lead to real dental problems.
+Even during sports that appear relatively harmless for dental health, our young athletes may engage in habits that are less than ideal.
+How many times have we seen them open a snack wrapper with their teeth because their hands were occupied or too sweaty?
+Even this can create small lesions that, over time, may lead to more serious damage.

 And while seeing our little champions on the podium is always thrilling… biting the gold medal isn’t exactly great for their teeth!